Jim-JMCD/syncBKUP/README.md

 * Backups identifiers : **../fred02/mnt_c_Users_ted_Music_1900 - 97_Shoegaze & Nu Metal/..**
 * Logs and version directories are located in **.../Shoegaze and Nu Metal/**

-### Versions
+### Version Directories
-For each directory backup, all deletions and modifications of files and directories will be recorded individual version directories.
+* For each directory backup, all file and directory deletions, modifications and renaming be recorded individual version directories.
-If there are no changes to a directory between backups a version directory is not created.
+* If there are no changes to a directory between backups a version directory is not created.
-When a file or directory is moved to the version directory its directory location within the original backup is also created.
+* When a file or directory is moved to the version directory its directory location within the original backup is also created.
-If a source directory is renamed the entire original directroy will be copied to the version file.
+* If a source directory is renamed the entire contents of original directroy will be copied to the version file.
-A single change file change in will trigger the creation of a version directory and the previous backup copy will be moved the version file and any directories where it was located will also be created.
+* All version directories have names that include the date and time of the backup that created them, format YYYY-MMM-DD-hhmm-ss.

-Example
+Example of version directories
 ~~~
 Computer name    = star03
 Data source      = -s /home/ada/
 Destination      = -d /mnt/USB/BKUP_2TB/syncBKUP/2025
-Full backup path = /mnt/USB/BKUP_2TB/syncBKUP/2025/star03/home_ada/ada/
+Backup path = .../syncBKUP/2025/star03/home_ada/ada/

 Directories created by syncBKUP for the backup of star03:/home/ada/
 .../star03/home_ada
-              |__ /ada        <------------------------- Contains the synchronised full backup of directory /home/ada
+              |__ /ada        <------------------------- Contains the most recent synchronised full backup of /home/ada
               |__ /ada-version-2025-Nov-23-1902-16
               |__ /ada-version-2025-Nov-09-1900-10       Version directories containing all the modificatons and deketions
               |__ /ada-version-2025-Nov-02-1901-36       from each backup run (every Sunday at about 7PM)